 Figure above: Outline of the site (red) in the context of the surrounding landscape, including the Impact Risk Zones for GCN.
-Ponds are shown in light blue, not all ponds shown on map.
+Ponds are shown in light blue.
 A 250m buffer is shown around the site in green and a 500m buffer in blue.
 Contains public sector information licensed under the Open Government Licence v3.0.